ganuwoahh/drive_1/README.md

 -> Used a combined Dice + clDice loss to improve vessel connectivity

--> Applied test-time augmentation (TTA) at inference for more stable predictions
+-> Applied test-time augmentation at inference for more stable predictions

 Results: